Erotemic/vimtk/README.rst

 ---------------------------

-The tools in this package focus on, but are not exclusive to Python development with GVim.
+The tools in this package focus on, but are not exclusive to Python development with gVim.
 This is both a Vim plugin and a pip installable Python module.

 ## Development Installation with Pathogen